October 19, 2023

 Though white papers can cover a variety of topics and apply in most industries, they generally all follow a similar format.
 Sections to add to your white paper include:

-When you’re brainstorming ideas for your white papers and conducting research, consider including these eight elements:
+When you’re brainstorming ideas for your white papers and conducting research, consider including the following eight elements:

 Your goals for your white paper should be specific to the target audience.
 Who are these people?
 What do they already know and what are they trying to learn?
 What are their pain points?
 It’s helpful to set goals beyond general topics like “build brand awareness” and “generate more leads” into something more tangible.
 That won’t just make it easier for you to track if your white paper is doing its job, but also help you learn if it’s actually valuable to your audience.